1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 #### Big Stick Diplomacy(Gunboat Diplomacy)
-	 - Started by Teddy Rosevelt.
+ - Started by Teddy Roosevelt.
 In response to the Monroe Doctrine .
-Justifies repeated intervention.  - During the Progressive era, they improved domestic policy, not oversea policy.
+Justifies repeated intervention.
+- During the Progressive era, they improved domestic policy, not oversea policy.
-	 -
+ - Usually just need the threat.
 #### Dollar Diplomacy
  -
 #### Moral Diplomacy